GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

 Code for fitting and simulating non-homogeneous poisson processes.

-Series with gaps between events are supported.
-The event rate function can depend on time and the time since the last event.
+Series with gaps between events (e.g. to prevent storm overlap) are supported.
+The event rate function can also depend on time and the time since the last event.
+Additional covariates can be introduced with some care.

 For usage information see the in-line documentation in nhpoisp.R (this follows the doxygen style), and look at the tests.